Skip to main content

 Most permits stay valid for six months.
 That clock starts when they issue the approval.
 You can request an extension but they don't hand them out automatically.

 File your application the week you sign the contract.
 Processing takes time here.
 Don't wait until the crew shows up.
-I've seen jobs sit idle for weeks because the permit paperwork lagged.
+Jobs sit idle for weeks here when the permit paperwork lags.
 Get it moving early.

 Who Pulls the Permit in City of St. Louis?